RMLio/solid-rml-store/README.md

 "@graph": [
     {
       "@id": "solid-store-rml:AnyToRdfConverter",
-      "JsonToRdfConverter:_rmlRulesPath": [path to the rules file],
+      "AnyToRdfConverter:_rmlRulesPath": [path to the rules file],
-      "JsonToRdfConverter:_rmlmapperPath": [path to the jar]
+      "AnyToRdfConverter:_rmlmapperPath": [path to the jar]
     },
 ]
 ```

-## any-to-rdf-converter
+## AnyToRdfConverter

-Converts an object to its RDF representation, according to the RML defined in a given rules file.
-The `content-type` defined in the representation's metadata is used to know the type of the input data, thus this can't be `undefined`.
+This converter converts an existing representation to its RDF representation,
+according to the RML rules defined in a given file (`AnyToRdfConverter:_rmlRulesPath`).
+The `content-type` defined in the representation's metadata is used to know the type of the input data,
+thus this cannot be `undefined`.

-If the `rmlmapper.jar` isn't found at the given location, then the converter tries to download it to that location.
+If the RMLMapper (`rmlmapper.jar`) is not found at the given location (`AnyToRdfConverter:_rmlmapperPath`),
+then the latest version is download to that location.
-Beware that this jar is approx. 60MB, thus this download can take some time.
+Beware that this jar is approximately 60MB, thus this download can take some time.

-## YARRRML

-The RML rules are generated from the structure defined in the `.yarrrml` file.
-See [the specification](https://rml.io/yarrrml/spec/) for more information on what each field entails.
-[Matey](https://rml.io/yarrrml/matey/) is also a tool which can be used to generate these rules.